New session started Contrast Chart

 • Common structure of twelve grade levels; grade level is not an indication of the skill level achieved. • New structure of four seasons is patterned after the three-stage developmental learning process.
 Skill-level, non-graded.

-• Student will spend twelve years in elemetary & secondary learning more difficult math facts & reading more difficult books; student is ill-prepared for higher learning. • Student works at his own ability level, mastering skills before being promoted to new applications; student becomes well-equipped for higher learning.
+• Student will spend twelve years in elementary & secondary learning more difficult math facts & reading more difficult books; student is ill-prepared for higher learning. • Student works at his own ability level, mastering skills before being promoted to new applications; student becomes well-equipped for higher learning.

 • Goal or object of education is to pass tests, giving correct answers to a predetermined batch of knowledge. • Goal or object of education is to become skillful in the use of learning tools, and therefore equipped to become self-educated.